matthias-reis/carda-gatsby/content/wordpress/articles/2016-09---vegan-beauty-basket-im-test.md

 Calendula-Extrakt pflegen die Haare und das beigefügte Eibischextrakt  macht die Haare kämmbar.

-<blockquote>We passionately believe that human kindness is the balm of life, which is why we developed the Human+Kind range of sensational natural beauty products.
-Our dream was to introduce gentle, effective, multi-tasking skin miracles without any of the harmful petrochemicals.</blockquote>
+> We passionately believe that human kindness is the balm of life, which is why
+> we developed the Human+Kind range of sensational natural beauty products.
+Our
+> dream was to introduce gentle, effective, multi-tasking skin miracles without
+> any of the harmful petrochemicals.

 Bei Human + Kind hat man sich der Herstellung von kombinierten Produkten verschrieben, die natürlich pflegen und dabei im Einklang mit der Natur schlagen